 Proposition.The height of a red-blackBST with N nodes is no more than 2 lg N.

 Proposition.In a red-black BST, the following operations take logarithmic time in the worst case: search, insertion, finding the minimum, finding the maximum, floor, ceiling, rank, select, delete the minimum, delete the maximum, delete, and range count.

 Property.The average length of a path from the root to a node in a red-black BST with N nodes is ~1.00 lg N.

-Insert 255 keys in a red-black BST in random order.
+Visualization.The following visualization shows 255 keys inserted into a red-black BST in random order.

 Which of the follow are legal balanced red-black BSTs?